 Spectrum Wealth Advisory Group, LLC is required to make clients aware of information that has changed since the last annual update to the Firm Brochure ("Brochure") and that may be important to them.
 Clients can then determine whether to review the brochure in its entirety or to contact us with questions about the changes.

-As of the last annual amendment filed on 03/19/2020, the following change(s) have been made:
+As of the last annual amendment filed on 03/08/2023, our firm has the following material change to disclose: